shockpkg/projector-launcher-mac-app/README.md

 To wrap FAT binaries use a FAT binary with the same set of architectures.

-NOTE: The binaries are unsigned and arm64 binaries must be signed to run (an ad-hoc signature is the minimum).
+NOTE: The binaries are unsigned and arm64 binaries must be signed to run (ad-hoc signature at minimum).

 # Building